Z3NTL3/matrix-api/README.md

 # Distance Calculator API
 Calculate the distance between two variating locations in KM, also provides an duration overview in minutes.

-**This is an wrapper, when the original website goes down because of exceeded quota, then download and serve this server and drop your token into .env**
+**This is an wrapper, by default this API uses it's own API key.
+When the quota exceeds the limit, you may provide your own token by adding querystring 'token' to our API.
+Below i've mentioned the website from where to get your API key**
 > openrouteservice.org

 ### Notice